-- The cost of education services from Amity increased \$783 primarily due to negotiated wage settlements, employee health insurance cost increases and other cost increases.
-In addition, the Town's average daily membership, or percent of the budget paid by the Town, increased from 29.784% to 30.871%. - A decrease of \$2,275 in public works.
-In 2016, public works contained expenses related to the construction of the new public works facility as well as road and bridge reconstruction expenses. - An increase of \$1,140 in education expenses related to Beecher Road School primarily due to expenses related to the renovation of Beecher Road School. - An increase of \$464 in interest related to debt service payments.
-This is related to the first interest payment for improvements to Beecher Road School.
+- The cost of education services from Amity increased \$207 primarily due to negotiated wage settlements and other cost increases.
+In addition, the Town's average daily membership, or percent of the budget paid by the Town, decreased from 30.871% to 30.543%. - An increase of \$1,349 in public works.
+This includes an increase in road and bridge reconstruction expenses. - An increase of \$476 in education expenses related to Beecher Road School primarily due to negotiated wage settlements and special education costs. - A decrease of \$311 in interest related to debt service payments. .